-Sometimes I get letters that are so passionate about the expressive arts, it opens my heart with a surprising jolt.
-Here is a recent letter from a 22 year old expressive artist.
+I often get letters that are passionate about the expressive arts.
+Here is a letter from a 22-year-old expressive artist.

 "I have always had a passion for art, but I never created it for the finished product.
 I have always been more fascinated by the marks that appear on a surface, and how I feel during the process.
 It is difficult to describe, but when I make a mark, it feels as though something flows from within me onto a canvas.
 It's as if the media in my hand bridges the gap from my soul into reality.